azuolasma/DrawAndGuess/docs/api_specification.md

 ## `POST /api/players`

 **Description:**
-Creates a new player object and returns its generated ID.
+Creates a new player object and returns its generated ID and name.
 This endpoint is used when a user enters their display name before joining or creating a room.

 **Parameters:**
 No parameters.